Eishta/Eishta/README.md

 - Currently working as a SDE III.

-- I have 4+ yrs experience in React.js.
+- I have 5+ yrs experience in Frontend.

 - 👀 **Interested** in learning all those skills which are required to be a good **Web Developer**.